SpamBot/DS-Algos/C/README.md

 - Quicksort

 Converters:
+- Any base between 2 and 9 (inclusive) to decimal
 - Binary to decimal
 - Binary to hexadecimal
 - Binary to octal
-- Decimal to any between base between 2 and 36 inclusive (non/recursive)
+- Decimal to any base between 2 and 36 inclusive (non/recursive)
 - Octal to binary